grame-cncm/faust/architecture/smartKeyboard/README.md

 }";
 ```

 will create an interface with 2 keyboards of 13 keys each.
-The lowest note of the top keyboard will MIDI note 72 (C4), and the lowest note of the other keyboard will be 60 (C3).
+The lowest note of the top keyboard will be MIDI note 72 (C4), and the lowest note of the other keyboard will be 60 (C3).

 A `SmartKeyboard` interface can stream a set of [standard Faust parameters](#smartkeyboard-standard-parameters) to control the given Faust DSP.
 For example, the cutoff frequency of the lowpass filter of the previous Faust code can be controlled with the Y position of the finger on the key simply by declaring the standard `y` parameter:

 ```
-y = nentry("y",0.5,0,1,0.01) : si.smoo; // y is always normalized between 0 and 1
+fingerY = nentry("y",0.5,0,1,0.01) : si.smoo; // y is always normalized between 0 and 1
-cutoff = y*1960+40; // mapping
+cutoff = fingerY*1960+40; // mapping
 ```

 The two following sections give an overview of the different [configuration keys](#smartkeyboard-configuration-keys) and [standard parameters](#smartkeyboard-standard-parameters) that can be used with `SmartKeyboard` interfaces.
 Also, the [Additional Resources](#additional-resources) section provides links to tutorials on how to design various kinds of instruments using this system.
 We recommend you to check these resources since complex mappings (that are not presented here) can be created by combining different interface configurations with specific uses of standard parameters.
 [Example codes](#TODO) can be found in the `/examples/smartKeyboard` folder of the Faust distribution.
 Finally, the [Compilation](#compilation) section demonstrates how to compile Faust codes such as the one presented above using `faust2smartkeyb`.